 Kerman artists developed representations of fantastical winged animals for use in elite funerary equipment during the course of the Classic Kerma Period.
 Earlier forms of giraffes and anthropomorphic hippopotamus Taweret figures were redesigned to include wings in the third and fourth Classic Kerma generations.
-This evolution into fantastical forms may have been connected to the search for individualization of the animals used on inlaid funerary beds.52 The addition of wings in particular may stem from the importance of vertical movement in Kerman religious architecture.53
+This evolution into fantastical forms may have been connected to the search for individualization of the animals used on inlaid funerary beds.
+The addition of wings in particular may stem from the importance of vertical movement in Kerman religious architecture.

-The best-preserved examples of winged giraffes54 and Tawerets55 were found on an inlaid bed in a subsidiary grave from the fourth generation of the Classic Kerma Period (K309) (Fig. 10).56 The footboard had inlays on both the front and back, unusually, and the winged Tawerets show the hand of different artists on each side.
+The best-preserved examples of winged giraffes and Tawerets55 were found on an inlaid bed in a subsidiary grave from the fourth generation of the Classic Kerma Period (K309) (FIG. 10).
+The footboard had inlays on both the front and back, unusually, and the winged Tawerets show the hand of different artists on each side.
 The arms of the hippopotamus goddess are elongated to curve down toward the ground to form wings, with extended fingers, and notches on the top edge to denote feathers.
 The wings of recognizable birds, such as bustards and ostriches, also are shown in Kerman art with notched upper edges to depict a flapping action.
-The giraffes hold their heads toward the ground and the wings arch around them in a semi-circle combinations during the second generation of the Classic Kerma Period.
-By the third generation, there is less diversity in animal forms and fantastical winged giraffes first appear.
-During the fourth generation, a distinct move towards exotic Egyptian motifs and fantastical animals suggest that individuals sought out new and unusual motifs to represent themselves.57
+The giraffes hold their heads toward the ground and the wings arch around them in a semicircle.